 Queer graphic novels are a diverse and growing genre that reflects the diversity of the queer community, they’re full of the real lived experiences of those in the community and fantasy worlds that centre queer love and lives.

-Being queer means a lot of things to a lot of people, and here we have attempted to represent a broad scope of queer writers and stories within the world of comics, graphic novels, and manga.
-Here, you’ll find a lesbian memoir, a gay romance, queer graphic novels filled with asexual and non-binary characters, as well as books by trans writers featuring trans characters.
+In this article, we have attempted to represent a broad scope of queer writers and stories.
+You’ll find a lesbian memoir, a gay romance, queer graphic novels filled with asexual and non-binary characters, as well as books by trans writers featuring trans characters.

-Queerness has stuck its flag in the comics and manga scene, and we are living for it.
-This list might not be exhaustive by any means, but these are all queer graphic novels and manga that have affected us and we hope that you will love equally.
+The LGBTQ+ community has stuck its flag in the comics and manga scene, and we are living for it.
+This list might not be exhaustive by any means, but these are all queer graphic novels and manga that have affected us and we hope that you will love them equally.

 From queer memoirs to gay romances to action series’ with queer protagonists, here is a deep and varied list of some of the best queer graphic novels available right now.

 Tillie Walden is legendary on the queer graphic novel scene by this point but if you have managed to miss this stunning work then here’s your friendly push to pick it up next.

 There’s so much going on in this story which balances Star Wars, space adventure romp with multiple timelines, romance, and newfound family.